Airfare Caps Imposed on Airlines To be Removed from This Date | Deets Inside

-New Delhi: The Modi-government on Wednesday decided to end the airfare caps imposed on domestic airlines in 2020 during the coronavirus pandemic.
+New Delhi: The Centre on Wednesday decided to end the airfare caps imposed on domestic airlines in 2020 during the coronavirus pandemic.
 The civil aviation ministry said that the airfare caps would be removed from August 31.
-It further added that the decision to remove airfare caps has been taken after careful analysis of daily demand and the ATF price.Also Read - Nepal Bans Entry of Indians After Four Tourists Test COVID Positive
+It further added that the decision has been taken after careful analysis of daily demand and the ATF price.Also Read - Nepal Bans Entry of Indians After Four Tourists Test COVID Positive

+The airlines will again be free to charge as per market forces of demand and supply.
+Also Read - 5 Reasons Behind The Split Between JDU And BJP

+“The decision to remove air fare caps has been taken after careful analysis of daily demand and prices of air turbine fuel.
+Stabilisation has set in & we are certain that the sector is poised for growth in domestic traffic in the near future,” tweeted Aviation Minister Jyotiraditya Scindia.
+Also Read - Bihar Political Crisis: Mahagathbandhan Of 7 Parties Will Work Closely, Says Nitish Kumar After Meeting Guv

 In an interview to PTI, Scindia said that as it stands today, the fares of airlines are not close enough to the low portion of the fare cap and are very far away from the high portion of the fare cap.